Simone Biles Breaks Down On ‘DWTS’: Viennese Waltz Brings Back Adoption Memories

 Recalling her days in foster care before her grandparents had adopted her, Simone Biles confesses that she was “excited” whenever her grandpa came to visit her.

-family is everything ???? wouldn’t be who or where I am without my parents, thank you so much Mom&Dad I LOVE YOU pic.twitter.com/aYT6aQV7ve
+family is everything???? wouldn’t be who or where I am without my parents, thank you so much Mom&Dad I LOVE YOU pic.twitter.com/aYT6aQV7ve

 — Simone Biles (@Simone_Biles) April 11, 2017